Anna Mjöll

 Anna Mjöll Ólafsdóttir is an Icelandic jazz singer and songwriter.

 Early years

-Anna was born in Reykjavík, Iceland, the daughter of Svanhildur Jakobsdóttir, singer and TV and Radio Personality, and Ólafur Gaukur, Jazz guitarist, Film Composer, songwriter, arranger and Producer.
-Anna's only sibling, Andri, is a General Surgeon in Arizona.
-Anna's parents played six nights a week in her early years.
-They toured every summer bringing in dancers, fire eaters and magicians from England.
-Anna began studying guitar herself at the age of six, followed by piano and cello.
+Mjöll was born in Reykjavík, Iceland, the daughter of Svanhildur Jakobsdóttir, singer and TV and Radio Personality, and Ólafur Gaukur, jazz guitarist, film composer, songwriter, arranger and producer.
+Her only sibling, Andri, works as a General Surgeon in Arizona, United States.
+Mjöll's parents played six nights a week in her early years.
+They toured every summer bringing in dancers, fire eaters and magicians from the UK.
+She began studying guitar herself at the age of six, followed by piano and cello.
 She wrote and performed her first song when she was eight.
 In high school she performed jazz numbers on her cello and at 18 she started singing professionally in local restaurants.
-Anna obtained a college degree from Menntaskólinn í Reykjavík and studied at Sorbonne in Paris, France before going to Los Angeles to play jazz.
+Mjöll obtained a college degree from Menntaskólinn í Reykjavík and studied at Sorbonne in Paris, France, before going to Los Angeles to play jazz.